 Singing and performing are a strength of the school.
-Children in YR- Y6 receive good opportunities in music to compose, perform and listen, Co-Vid permitting.
-Their skills are further developed in kS2 with weekly music lessons.
+Children in YR- Y6 receive good opportunities in music to compose, perform and listen.
+Their skills are further developed in ks2 with weekly music lessons.
 Instrumental tuition is provided by our differing Music Specialists, at an additional cost to parents, to the individual pupil.